TMARTELL383/ChessGame/README.md

 Piece & its subclasses:

-The constructor of the Piece class initializes two important variables: isWhite and isKing. isWhite is determined from a boolean passed in when the piece is originally created (in the Chess class). isKing will be false for all pieces except for, of course, the King class.
-It is used to check whether a piece being captured in
-BoardComponent is a king or not.
+The constructor of the Piece class initializes two important variables: isWhite and isKing. isWhite is determined from a boolean passed in when the piece is originally created (in the Chess class). isKing will be false for all pieces except for, of course, objects of the King class.
+It is used to check whether a piece being captured in BoardComponent is a king or not.

 drawPiece is a function written only in the Piece class, but it is shared with all its subclasses.
 There is no need to specifically modify it for the other classes, so it is left the same.
 This simply grabs the gif image for the specific piece and draws it in an x,y position on the board.
 The canMove method varies with each piece,